Leet Speak Translator

 - Social media bios and captions: Dropping a 1337-style phrase in a post is an instant nod to internet culture that people who get it will appreciate immediately.

-- Translating leet you find online: Run into a string of numbers and symbols in a forum or a game chat?
-Paste it in for a quick translate leet speak result and find out what it actually says.
+- Translating leet you find online: Run into a string of numbers and symbols in a forum or game chat?
+Paste it in and see whether it turns back into readable English.
 If the message is built from dots and dashes instead, the Morse Code Translator is the better match.

-- Fun with friends: Send a message entirely in leet speak and see how long it takes them to figure it out.
-The leet speak converter makes it effortless on your end.
+- Fun with friends: Send a short message in leet speak when you want it to look coded but still possible to figure out.

 Usernames, jokes, retro internet references, and confusing-looking text are the natural home for leet speak.